 High cholesterol can have an effect on your risk of suffering the following:

 - Mini stroke (or transient ischaemic attack)

 The risk of coronary heart disease, caused by the blockage of your heart’s blood supply, also rises as your blood cholesterol levels go up.
 This can cause pains known as angina in the front of your chest or arm during physical activity.

 So what can I do to reduce my cholesterol levels?

 - Eat a healthy, balanced diet which contains lots of fruits and vegetables.
 Try to replace saturated fats with healthier monounsaturated and polyunsaturated fats such as oily fish, nuts and olive or sunflower oils and spreads

 - Stop smoking.
 Chemicals found in cigarettes effectively stop the "good cholesterol" (HDL) from transporting fatty deposits to the liver.
-If you need advice or support on stopping speak to your GP or take look at these tips.
+If you need advice or support on stopping speak to your GP.

 - Get active!
 Regular exercise can help to increase the levels of “good cholesterol” (HDL) in your body so it’s important to try to get at least 150 minutes of moderate-intensity exercise per week.
 Find out more about incorporating more exercise into your weekly routine here.